Link-Belt Cranes: Link-Belt Speeder and move to Cedar Rapids

-Disruptive innovations: gasoline Power and hydraulics
+Disruptive innovations: gasoline power and hydraulics

+Industry analysis and disruptive innovation framework

-This period (post WWII - 1970) put Link-Belt into business history for managing disruptive innovation.
-Harvard economist Clayton Christiansen analyzed the mechanical excavator industry to understand why disruptive technology innovations frequently cause well-managed companies to fail.
-Christiansen tracked excavator companies navigating the change to both gasoline power and to hydraulics.
+From the post–World War II period through about 1970, Link-Belt became a notable case in business history for how established firms respond to major technological change.
+Harvard economist Clayton Christensen examined the mechanical excavator industry to explain why disruptive innovations often cause well-managed companies to fail, tracing how manufacturers adapted to shifts from steam to gasoline power and later to hydraulics.

-Gasoline power was a less disruptive innovation than hydraulics.
-Clayton identified Link-Belt as one of thirty-two steam shovel manufacturers operating in the early 1920s.
-These companies faced a radical technological change to gasoline power changing the architecture of their products.
-"Where steam shovels used steam pressure to power a set of steam engines to extend and retract the cables that actuated their buckets, gasoline shovels used a single engine and a very different system of gearing, clutches, drums, and brakes to wind and unwind the cable."
+Christensen identified gasoline power as a less disruptive transition.
+He listed Link-Belt among thirty-two steam shovel manufacturers operating in the early 1920s that had to redesign their machines.
+Steam shovels relied on steam pressure and multiple engines to control cable-driven buckets, while gasoline machines used a single engine and a new system of gears, clutches, drums, and brakes to perform the same functions.

-Most of the largest manufacturers survived this transition, making gasoline power more of a "sustaining innovation."
-Following gasoline power, 1928 and onward included less-radical transitions to diesel engines and electric motors.
-Clayton also noted the surviving companies integrated new articulated-boom technology, "which allowed longer reach, bigger buckets, and better down-reaching flexibility."
+Most large manufacturers successfully made this transition, leading Christensen to classify gasoline power as a sustaining innovation.
+Later changes—including the adoption of diesel engines, electric motors, and articulated-boom designs that improved reach, bucket size, and digging flexibility—were even less disruptive and were widely integrated by surviving firms.

+Transition to hydraulics and competitive pressure

 Clayton found Link-Belt was part of a more select group surviving the transition to hydraulics.
 After World War II, excavators moved from cable-actuated systems extending and lifting the bucket to hydraulic mechanisms, which were safer and simpler.
 Link-Belt was one of about 30 established cable-actuated excavator companies of the 1950s.
 By 1970, only four of these companies had survived by transitioning to hydraulics: Link-Belt, along with Insley, Koehring, and Little Giant.

 Link-Belt faced strong new competition from hydraulic innovators, including Case, John Deere, Drott, Ford, Bamford (JCB), Poclain, International Harvester, Caterpillar, O & K, Demag, Liebherr, Komatsu, and Hitachi.
 A number of these entrants came to excavators through the invention of the backhoe.
 These small-capacity excavators initially mounted on the back of tractors, either farm or industrial varieties.
 This opened the excavator market to general contractors.